xome4ok/cat-printer/README.md

       -e, --eject           don't print an image, just feed some blank paper -E, --no-eject        don't feed blank paper after printing the image -f LINES, --feed LINES
-                            amount of printed pixel lines' worth of blank paper to feed -l, --light           use less energy for light contrast -m, --medium          use moderate energy for moderate contrast -d, --dark            use more energy for high contrast
+                            amount of blank paper to feed (default: 112) -l, --light           use less energy for light contrast -m, --medium          use moderate energy for moderate contrast -d, --dark            use more energy for high contrast